 The 3 next-level sales metrics for sales forecasting

-For more mature teams, they may want additional data points for increased visibility and insights.
+More mature teams may want additional data points for increased sales pipeline visibility and insights.

 How can historical forecast data improve current forecasts?